stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 * We impose the constraint that all images are assumed to be structured with one byte per channel.

-* We also provide a skeleton implementation of an image (not shown).
+* We also provide a default implementation of an image (not shown).

 The AWT helper is used to load the Java image: